Of all of the species of fish that you can catch on a rod and line the types of bait for catfish is almost endless.

 Best Catfish Baits

-Shad are one of the most sought after food source for any large predator where shad are naturally occurring in large numbers.
+Shad is one of the most sought-after food sources for any large predator where shad are naturally occurring in large numbers.

 Catfish both big and small love them and you can either catch them yourself or buy them from a bait and tackle store.